sarmasikerol/rn-firebase-netflix-clone/README.md

-# 📱 React Native Firebase Messaging App
+şuan okay mi # 📱 React Native Firebase Messaging App

 This project is a mobile application built with **React Native**.
 It integrates **Firebase Cloud Messaging (FCM)** to receive push notifications,